rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 The above example understates the complexity involved with exposing a tree-like data structure across the interface!
 However, this example should be simple enough to drive the point across.

 ### WIP TODO (Need to explore this further!)
-The above example also means, it is the responsibility of C++ API to expose methods to load and store (aka marshalling) such a data structure.
-Further continuing this example, we could expose the following methods to achieve this:
+This guidelines also mean that it is the responsibility of C++ API to expose methods to load and store (aka marshalling) such a data structure.
+Further continuing the Random Forest example,  the following methods could achieve this:
 ```cpp
 void storeTreeNode(const TreeNodeF *root, std::ostream &os);
 void storeTreeNode(const TreeNodeD *root, std::ostream &os);